Categories

 The testing container only uses a single worker since throughput is most likely no concern.
 The timeout is relatively generous to allow for testing slow scripts.
 And finally, we force the single worker to restart after 100 requests to free any unused resources such as module imports that are no longer used.

 The production container uses four workers to increase throughput.
-Let us assume we know from testing the scripts that all scripts should complete in under a second and that there is no memory build up.
+Let us assume we know from testing the scripts that all executions should complete in under a second and that there is no memory build up.
 We can thus set an aggressive timeout to abort erroneous requests early and disable the periodic restarting of workers to prevent latency spikes.

-Connecting RapidMiner processes
+Connecting processes

-The Python Scripting Extension uses the connection framework for managing remote Python engines (RapidMiner StandPy containers).
+The Python Scripting Extension uses the connection framework for managing remote Python engines (StandPy containers).
 To configure a connection to the production container from the previous section, we need to create a new connection of type Remote Python Engine.
 As always, you can choose an arbitrary name for the connection itself:

 ./img/create_connection.png